-Soil erosion is the wearing away of land surface by the action of natural agencies, such as water and wind.
+It is the wearing away of land surface by the action of natural agencies, such as water and wind.
 It involves separation of soil particles by the action of these natural forces.
 Erosion can also be caused by living organisms such as burrowing animals and is referred to as bio-erosion.

 Simply we can say that soil erosion is the displacement of top layer of the soil.
 It badly affect all landforms.
 In agriculture, soil erosion, displace the top soil of field which highly affect the farming activities because topsoil contains most fertile soil and nutrient rich materials.

-It is removal of the surface soil from any area denuded of its natural protective cover as a result of human and animal interference.
+Soil erosion is removal of the surface soil from any area denuded of its natural protective cover as a result of human and animal interference.
 Erosion extensively occurs in poorly aggregated soil.
 Erosion increase when soil remains bare or without vegetation.

-At normal geological pace, nature requires 1,000 years to build up 2.5 cm of top soil, but wrong forming methods may take only a few years to erode it from the lands of average slope.
+At normal geological space, nature requires 1,000 years to build up 2.5 cm of top soil, but wrong forming methods may take only a few years to erode it from the lands of average slope.
 It is impossible to stop soil erosion completely, but can be minimised.
 Techniques to control the erosion usually result in maintaining or increasing soil productivity also.

 Types of soil erosion

-Removal of a fairly uniform layer of surface soil by the action of rainfall and run-off water.
+The removal of a fairly uniform layer of surface soil by the action of rainfall and run-off water.
 This sheet erosion depends on the amount of runoff water and erodability of soil.

-Sheet erosion is generally occurs in the foothills of Himalaya, eastern and western Ghats.
+Sheet erosion is generally occurs near the foothills of Himalaya, eastern and western Ghats.
 This type of erosion, though extremely harmful to the land, is usually so slow that the former is not conscious of its existence.

 Its existence, however, can be detected by the muddy colour of the run-off arising from the fields.

-This is the removal of surface soil by running water, with the formation of narrow shallow channels that can be levelled or smoothed out completely by normal cultivation.
+Rill erosion is the removal of surface soil by running water, with the formation of narrow shallow channels that can be levelled or smoothed out completely by normal cultivation.

-This type of soil erosion may be regarded as a transition stage between sheet and gully erosion.
+This type of soil erosion may be regarded as transition stage between sheet and gully erosion.
 Rill erosion occur when running water forms channel in the slope.

 They cut up large fields into small fragments and in course of time, make them unfit for cultivation.
 This gully erosion leads to the formation of bad land topography.